 OnderwijsvormLectures, tutorials and assignments.

-- other empirical articles will be suppled through Canvas
+Literatuur- empirical articles and book chapters will be supplied through Canvas

 |Faculteit||School of Business and Economics|

 prof. dr. J.N. van Ommeren

 Voor dit vak moet je zelf intekenen.